Getting the most out of your First Touch Attribution Model is easy. Here are two common use cases for the First Touch Attribution Model.

 If you want to actively improve your revenue, you need a way to figure out which type of customers are most likely to start the journey, so you can take action to attract more of those specific customers.

 As it turns out, one of the best predictors for whether customers will reach the end of their journey is a almost embarrassingly simple: it is the point they started from.
 And that is where First Touch attribution comes in.

 First touch attribution tells you the original source of the customer.
 Regardless of whether customers made a purchase of not, using this model let’s you know where people came into contact with your brand for the first time.

 When you think about a customer journey, you need to think about all the marketing touchpoints the customer has come in contact with.
 Let’s use an example.
-This is what a short customer journey could look like in daily life.
+This is what a short non linear customer journey could look like in daily life.

 “As a potential customer, today I do an organic search to find hiking boots.
 I use Google to search my product, see search results, and then click on one to visit a website.
 I look through the selection of products but leave the site without making a purchase.